Build Your Knowledge About Protein and Amino Acids

 Enzymes and Hormones

 The best-known role of proteins in the cell is as enzymes, which catalyze chemical reactions.
-This can help you metabolize your food into cellular energy.
-Digestive enzymes are a good example of this type of protein.
-These enzymes also can take the form of antioxidants.
+For example, digestive enzymes help metabolize your food into cellular energy.
+Enzymes can also take the form of antioxidants.
 Selenium-containing protein glutathione peroxidase is one of the most important antioxidant compounds in your body.

 Cell signaling